barharding/kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered

 #### Formula Error
 When i originally tabulated my outcomes based on goals table using the countif formula i copied my formula over from the first column and then manually adjusted the cell references.
-Without realizing it i made two typos and when i generated my chart it does not look as expected.
+Without realizing it I made two typos and when I generated my chart it did not look as expected.
 When i inspected my cells I found the error.
-I improved my formula by setting an absolute reference in my formula so i would not need to make manual adjustments.
+I improved my formula by setting an absolute reference in my formula so i would not need to make manual adjustments when i copied my cell to the right.

 #### Syntax Error
 In my initial draft for this readme report I could not get the graphs to appear because I was making a syntax error and was entering a space where there should not have been one.